-Just 45 km west of Taiwan’s main island, Penghu County’s 90 islands have been inhabited by Han Chinese people for over 1,000 years.
-Because of water shortages and pirate raids, there were long periods when more people left this sometimes-windswept archipelago than settled here.
-Even now, when regular flights mean the islands are less than an hour from Taiwan’s main cities, the population is only 102,000.
-Some outsiders still sometimes call the islands by a Portuguese name assigned in the 16th century: ‘Pescadores’, which means ‘fishermen’.
+Just 45 km (28 miles) west of Taiwan’s main island, Penghu County’s 90 islands and islets have been inhabited by Han Chinese people for over 1,000 years.
+Because of water shortages and pirate raids, for long periods in the county’s history more people left this sometimes-windswept archipelago than settled here.
+Even now, when regular flights mean the islands are less than an hour from Taiwan’s main cities, the population is a mere 107,000.
+Some outsiders still refer to the islands by a Portuguese name assigned in the 16th century: Pescadores, meaning ‘fishermen’.

 A beguiling capital

-It’s easy to see why Four-Eyed Well – near to but probably older than the temple – has that name.
+It’s easy to see why Four-Eyed Well – near to the temple but probably even older – has that name.
 The four apertures are no bigger than portholes.
 Locals still draw water from this well; the goldfish which inhabit it are, they say, proof that the water is very clean.
 In the same neighbourhood, Ten Thousand Soldiers Well dates from 1683, when Qing Dynasty troops paused here during their invasion of Taiwan.